Economy of Egypt: Transport

 Transport in Egypt centers on Cairo and follows settlement along the Nile.
 The Nile River (1600 km) and major canals of equal length serve local transport.

-Since 2014, the National Roads Project has driven major upgrades to Egypt’s road network, adding 6,300 km of new roads and upgrading 8,400 km at a combined cost of 265 billion Egyptian pounds.
-This expanded main roads by 29.8% to 30,500 km and improved Egypt’s ranking in the Road Quality Index from 118th globally in 2015 to 18th in 2024.
+Since 2014, the National Roads Project has driven major upgrades to Egypt's road network, adding 6,300 km of new roads and upgrading 8,400 km at a combined cost of 265 billion Egyptian pounds.
+This expanded main roads by 29.8% to 30,500 km and improved Egypt's ranking in the Road Quality Index from 118th globally in 2015 to 18th in 2024.

-Egypt’s 4800 km railway network is operated by Egyptian National Railways.
+Egypt's 4800 km railway network is operated by Egyptian National Railways.
 In 2021, the National Authority for Tunnels signed a $4.5 billion contract with Siemens Mobility, Orascom Construction, and Arab Contractors to build a 660 km electrified high-speed rail line linking Ain Sokhna, Mersa Matruh, and Alexandria.
 Dubbed the "Green Line" or "Suez Canal on rails," it will carry both freight and passengers using Velaro high-speed trains, Desiro regional sets, and Vectron freight locomotives.
 Two more lines were announced in 2022, connecting Greater Cairo to Aswan and Luxor to Hurghada and Safaga.

 Egypt Air and private carriers such as Nile Air and Air Cairo operate frequent domestic flights from Cairo International Airport to major tourist destinations.

-The Suez Canal, managed by the Suez Canal Authority, is a vital global shipping route linking the Mediterranean and Red Seas.
-Egypt’s main ports include Alexandria, Port Said, and Damietta on the Mediterranean, and Suez, Ain Sokhna, and Safaga on the Red Sea.
+The Suez Canal, managed by the Suez Canal Authority, is a major global shipping route linking the Mediterranean and Red Seas.
+Egypt's main ports include Alexandria, Port Said, and Damietta on the Mediterranean, and Suez, Ain Sokhna, and Safaga on the Red Sea.